Wishing you a happy, healthy 2020! With all the turmoil in the world right now, we can all use a little luck and some extra change in our pockets.

 Cooking for Some Luck in the New Year!

 By Sonja Stetzler, MA, RDN, CPC

 As food traditions go, my southern family is much like the rest of America.
 We had corned beef on St. Patrick’s Day, hamburgers and hotdogs on Fourth of July, and turkey on Thanksgiving.
 However, our New Year’s Day meal would not be complete unless we had Hoppin’ John – a dish containing black-eye peas, chopped onions, rice and bacon.

-Eating Hoppin’ John on New Year’s Day is a southern tradition, thought to bring a year filled with good luck.
+Eating it on New Year’s Day is thought to bring a year filled with good luck.
 The peas are symbolic of pennies or coins.
-Greens such as collards, mustard greens, chard, kale, or cabbage are prepared to go with Hoppin’ John, as the greens symbolize currency and are supposed to add to one’s wealth.
+Greens such as collards, mustard greens, chard, kale, or cabbage are prepared to go with Hoppin’ John, as the greens represent currency and are supposed to add to one’s wealth.
 Cornbread is also served as its golden color symbolizes gold.

-Over the years, numerous variations on the traditional Hoppin’ John dish have been created – from side dishes to salads.
+Over the years, chefs have created many variations of the traditional Hoppin’ John dish.
 Despite the many variations in preparing this southern tradition, I wouldn’t dream of starting my New Year without black-eyed peas and greens – for fear I would have a little less jingle in my pocket and a little less green in my wallet in the upcoming year.